-In Hong Kong, I found street art mostly in the happening Hong Kong Island – not counting the graffiti that was ubiquitous in the back lanes of the city.
+I found artworks on the streets, mostly in the happening Hong Kong Island – not counting the graffiti that was ubiquitous in the back lanes of the city.

 Hong Kong Street Art

-Come with me for a virtual tour of Hong Kong Street Art.
+Come with me for a virtual tour of the artworks on the streets.

-Next day at Ocean Park, while walking in the Old Hong Kong Street I saw this door full of Chinese writing.
-I can’t say if these are some instructions, some story or some prayers, but I found this quite a unique way of painting the doors.
+The next day at Ocean Park, while walking in Old Hong Kong Street I saw this door full of Chinese writing.
+I can’t say if these are some instructions, some stories, or some prayers, but I found this quite a unique way of painting the doors.
 In fact, the door is designed in long panels to accommodate this writing.

 At another place, I saw this small pole – a chain holder in the shape of a human skull.

 On my Kowloon exploration, I loved this long mural in pastel colors outside the bird market.
 The mural is the most beautiful part of this market.

 On a walk around downtown, I found these lovely sculptures – yes, right on the streets.